-Joseph Barsuglia is a research psychologist, advisor in psychedelic medicine and alternative healthcare, international facilitator, and former Christian pastor.
+Dr. Joseph Barsuglia is a research psychologist, advisor in psychedelic medicine and alternative healthcare, and international facilitator.

 His mission is to create safe and sacred settings for working with psychedelic/sacred earth medicines, and natural therapies for the purposes of healing and spiritual awakening.